 Of the causes of vitamin D deficiency, the most obvious is a lack of sun exposure.

-Nursing home dwellers, city dwellers and those far North are at the greatest risk of inadequate sunlight.
-The winter time, increased cold and wearing more clothing further decreases the intake.
-Vitamin D is essential for optimal health.
+Nursing home dwellers, city dwellers and those living in the far North are at the greatest risk of inadequate sunlight.
+The winter time, increased cold and wearing more clothing further decreases the sun vitamin D intake.
+Vitamin D 3 is essential for optimal health.

 Since one of the causes of vitamin D deficiency is a lack of sun, how much do you need?
 Literature is varied on this.
 The range is from 10-15 minutes a day to 10-15 minutes three times a week.
 All agree that your body will not make more than you need.
 Unlike supplements, our body is rather smart.
 However, some people have bodies that just do not make enough, no matter how much sun they get.